chipKIT32/chipKIT-core/docs/board_variant_architecture.md

 ### Board_Defs.h
 ---

+There is one Board_Def.h header file for each board variant.
+The file is located in the board variants folder and it contains declarations of symbols and macros that are specific to that board variant.

+### Board_Data.c
+---

-This is a board-specific header file that contains declarations for common symbols and macros that describe the specific details of a given board to the system.
-There is one of these files for each defined board variant.
-Board_Data.c This is a board-specific file that contains the definitions for a number of boardspecific data tables and functions that make up the implementation for the board variant support for a given board.
+This is a board-specific file that contains the definitions for a number of board specific data tables and functions that make up the implementation for the board variant support for a given board.
 There is one of these files for each defined board variant.

 <div style="margin-left:1.6em;">
 <h4>